nithiyn/nki-llama-dev/src/fine-tune/README.md

 | `./pipeline.sh train` | Start fine‑tuning |
 | `./pipeline.sh clean` | Remove generated datasets, weights, experiments |

- Each sub‑command double‑checks you’re inside a Neuron venv and prints a helpful error if not.
+ Each sub‑command double‑checks you're inside a Neuron venv and prints a helpful error if not.

 ---

-## 4 · Environment Variables
+## 5 · Environment Variables

 | Variable | Purpose | How to set |
 |----------|---------|-----------|